GreatApo/GreatFit/README.md

 Special thanks to:
 - @lfom and @GramThanos for helping me out
-- Pavel Zeldin and his boss for healping out the community
+- and all those healing out the community

 Libraries files (*.lib) have copyrights by Huami